mitodl/pylti/docs/source/flask.rst

         """
         return "Initial request"

-And than some pages should be available after initial page was visited.
+You may want some pages available only after the initial page is visited.
-To allow only subsequent requests to be accessible one can use *request='session'* as an argument to the decorator.
+To allow only subsequent requests to be accessible use *request='session'* as an argument to the decorator.

 .. code-block:: python